pravega/pravega/documentation/src/docs/controller-service.md

 ## Cluster Management

+Controller is responsible for tracking the service instance nodes for both controller and segment store service and in case of a node failure the work is properly failed over to surviving instances.
+Controller is responsible for distributing workload across different segment store instances by distributing segment containers to availale segment store nodes.

+### Segment Container to Host Mapping

-The Controller is responsible for managing the Segment Store cluster.
-Controller manages the lifecycle of Segment Store nodes as they are added to/removed from the cluster and performs redistribution of segment containers across available Segment Store nodes.
+The Controller is also responsible for the assignment of Segment Containers to Segment Store nodes.
+The responsibility of maintaining this mapping befalls a single Controller instance that is chosen via a leader election using Zookeeper.
+This leader Controller monitors lifecycle of Segment Store nodes as they are added to/removed from the cluster and performs redistribution of Segment Containers across available Segment Store nodes.
+This distribution mapping is stored in a dedicated znode called SegmentContainerMapping.
+Each Segment Store watches this znode to receive change notifications and if changes to its own assignments are found, it shuts down and relinquishes containers it no longer owns and attempts to acquire ownership of containers that are assigned to it.

 # System Diagram